Gert Town, New Orleans: Environmental Crisis

 In 1931, one acre of land in Gert Town was purchased by the Thompson-Hayward chemical company.
 The facility opened a year later, producing wet pesticides and wet and dry herbicides.
 From 1931 to 1986, ownership changed twice.
 The land went from the Thompson-Hayward chemical company to the TH Agriculture and Nutrition Company and finally to Harcos Chemicals, Inc. This plot of land went from housing wet pesticides and herbicides to only dry products to storing chemicals and several cleaning supplies.

 The chemical factory provided jobs despite the odor and dust.
 As the years progressed, the factory was told to cease production and the release of chemicals to the outside, by the Louisiana Department of Environmental Quality (DEQ).
 The building was then torn down, but the toxic chemicals had seeped into the bricks and had escaped through water systems and air ventilation.
 The resulting pollution caused many people to develop several symptoms from minor headaches to death.
 This angered many people, and they filed a lawsuit.
 In the settlement, the defendants agreed to pay $51.575 million into a single fund that would compensate the plaintiffs.
 Like the majority of the city, Gert Town flooded from the levee failures in the aftermath of Hurricane Katrina in 2005.
-Except for a few sections along major thoroughfares like Carrollton Avenue and Davis Parkway, recovery remained slow five years later.
+Except for a few sections along major thoroughfares like Carrollton Avenue and Norman C. Francis Parkway, recovery remained slow five years later.